openrndr/orx/orx-olive/README.md

 # orx-olive

-Live coding extension for OPENRNDR
+Provides live coding functionality: updates a running OPENRNDR program when you save your changes.

 ## usage